Renormalization of bi-cubic circle maps: Complex a priori bounds

 Given an interval $ J\subset \Bbb R$, let $\CC_{J}\equiv \Bbb C\backslash (\Bbb R\backslash {\rm J})$ denote the plane slit along two rays.
 Let $\overline{{ {\Bbb C}}_J}$ denote the completion of this domain in the path metric in ${\Bbb C}_{J}$ (which means that we add to ${\Bbb C}_{J}$ the banks of the slits).

-The following theorem is a generalization of the main estimate of \cite{Ya1}: \begin{thm} There exist universal positive constants $R_0, b, c$ such that the following holds.
+The following theorem is a generalization of the main estimate of \cite{Ya1}: \begin{thm} There exist positive constants $R_0, b, c$ depending only on $\cC$ such that the following holds.
 Let $f$ be as above, and $R\geq R_0$.
 Then there exists $n_0\in\NN$ which depends on $f$ and $R$ such that for all $n\geq n_0$ we have the following.